-Talent acquisition execution determines whether your hiring strategy turns into real hires that move the business forward.
-Strategy sets direction and resources define capacity, but execution makes hiring predictable by aligning processes, people, and systems to measurable outcomes.
+Talent acquisition (TA) execution determines whether a hiring strategy turns into successful hires that support business goals.
+Strategy sets direction and resources define capacity, while execution aligns processes, people, technology, and measurement.
+This article explains how to improve talent acquisition execution, strengthen TA performance, and achieve more consistent hiring outcomes.
 This article shows practical levers to improve talent acquisition execution, boost talent acquisition performance, and raise hiring execution quality.

 TL;DR